EddieEldridge/dac-ago-docs/content/features/index.md

 - Rewritten and re-imagined ring script focusing on making the War of the Ring focused on the Ring like it should be
 - Setup spy networks to find the location of the One Ring
-- If Sauron takes the ring, Mordor and Dol Goldur will merge and all evil factions will get a boost to their economy
+- If Sauron takes the ring, Mordor and Dol Guldur will merge and all evil factions will get a boost to their economy
 - Sauron is also now a force to be reckoned with if he finds the ring, raining fireballs from the sky and destroying tens of men with each swing of his mace
 - If the AI is attempting to destroy the ring, it will phsyically march to Mt.
 Doom with a huge army
 - AI can now destroy the ring and bring the ring to Sauron if not stopped